Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 ### Recommendation System Details
 The Mood-Based Recommendation System suggests activities to users based on their classified mood (Anger, Happy, Sadness, Fear, Love).
-Recommendations are categorized into three mood levels:
+Recommendations are categorized into three stress levels:
-  - **High Mood**: Activities for users in a positive or energetic mood
+  - **Low Stress**: Activities for users in a positive or relaxed mood
-  - **Medium Mood**: Activities for users in a neutral mood
+  - **Medium Stress**: Activities for users in a neutral or moderately stressed mood
-  - **Low Mood**: Activities for users in a low energy or stressed mood
+  - **High Stress**: Activities for users experiencing high levels of stress or anxiety

 ### Recommendation Process
 1. The user's mood is classified using the Mood Classification Model.